KDE/kube/docs/design.md

 * Action: The interface to execute/launch the action.
 Forwards request and context to broker.
 * ActionHandler: A handler for a specific action.
 Registers itself with the broker.
+* PreActionHandler: A handler that runs before the action and supplies additional information.
 * ActionBroker: Forwards action requests to handlers.
+Selects and executes suitable pre-action handlers.
 * Context: The context containing everything the handler needs to execute the action.

 ### Controller
-For every domain object a controller is implemented to be able to edit the domain object.
-The domain object is a QObject with a QObject-property for every property of th edomain object and a QValidator, so editors can easily be build using property binding while providing property-level validation and feedback.
+Controllers are used to interact with the system.
+The controller is a QObject with a QObject-property every property that should be editable, and a QValidator for every property, so editors can easily be built using property binding while providing property-level validation and feedback.

 The domain object is exposed as an opaque QVariant that can i.e. be used in an action-context.
 This way details from the infrastructure layer don't leak to the UI layer

+Controllers may execute actions or directly interact with infrastructure where suitable.

+TODO: we need to find a solution for autocompletion for individual properties.
+This could be something like a plasma-components specific completer class that is supported by a text component (QCompleter only works for widgets).

 ### Notifications
 The system will provide notifications from various sources.